MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 ---
-title: Get started with permissions, access levels, and security groups
+title: How permissions, access, and security groups are managed
 titleSuffix: Azure DevOps
 description: Understand how permissions are managed in Azure DevOps ms.technology: devops-security